benschneider/quantum_algorithm_simulator/quantsim/quantsim_ui/assets/docs/tutorials/tutorial_intro.md

 ## Your First Quantum Circuit: Building and Simulating

-Let's walk through the basic steps to create and simulate a quantum circuit using the `qcsim-egui` application.
+Let's walk through the basic steps to create and simulate a quantum circuit using the `quantsim_ui` application.

 ### Defining a Quantum Circuit

-You have two primary methods to define a quantum circuit in `qcsim`:
+You have two primary methods to define a quantum circuit in `quantsim`:

 #### Method 1: Using the Gate Palette and Circuit Grid (Recommended for Beginners)